Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Monte Carlo Studies

-We investigate the relationship between subject-level and population-level clustering variance estimates as a function of adherence and meta-processing strategy, Fig~\ref{fig:simout}(d).
+Finally, we investigate the relationship between subject-level and population-level clustering variance estimates as a function of adherence and meta-processing strategy, Fig~\ref{fig:simout}(d).
 Our summaries focus on a measure of global variance $\mathcal{D}$, as defined in \S \ref{subsec:postinference}.
-More precisely, denoting the clustering variance by $\mathcal{D}_S$ at the population level, and by $\mathcal{D}_{C_i}$ at the level of subject $i$, we consider the average difference in clustering variance, defined as:

-As the adherence simulation truth approaches a level of complete agreement ($\alpha\rightarrow 1$), the average difference in clustering variance $\Delta_{\mathcal{D}}$ converges to zero, indicating that average subject-level and population-level cluster variances reach similar magnitudes over strongly adherent clustering patterns.
-Finally, because variance estimates are likely to be vulnerable to alternative pre-processing strategies, we investigate sensitivity to changes in the smoothing bandwidth, $\gamma$.
-In our simulation studies, clustering variance estimates tend to be robust to reasonable alternative smoothing patterns, Fig~\ref{fig:simout}(d).
+More precisely, denoting the clustering variance by $\mathcal{D}_S$ at the population level, and by $\mathcal{D}_{C_i}$ at the level of subject $i$, we consider the average difference in clustering variance, defined as: $ \Delta_{\mathcal{D}} = E(\mathcal{D}_S\mid {\bf X}) - \frac{1}{n}\sum_i E(\mathcal{D}_{C_i} \mid {\bf X}). $ As the adherence simulation truth approaches a level of complete agreement ($\alpha\rightarrow 1$), the average difference in clustering variance $\Delta_{\mathcal{D}}$ converges to zero, indicating that average subject-level and population-level cluster variances reach similar magnitudes over strongly adherent clustering patterns, Fig~\ref{fig:simout}(d).

+A second set of simulation studies aims to assess the operative characteristics of the proposed method under different SNR and sample size settings.
+Specifically, we consider SNR = $1,5,10$ and sample size $N=10,20,40$.
+We assess performance of our method under stationarity and local stationarity.
+Details about the simulation procedure are reported in our supplementary materials document.
+Our experiments show that group-level inference is highly robust to SNR configurations.
+In both stationary and locally stationary settings, clustering accuracy increases with sample size, going from a minimum of 0.8 (N=10), to about 0.9 (N=40).
+Results are reported in Table~\ref{tab:simulation}.

+From our experiments we conclude that estimation and clustering results tend to be robust across a broad range of SNR and smoothing parameters.
 This feature is likely to be useful in many applications, where it is usually hard to develop meta-processing gold standards.